GetBreeze/breeze-db-docs/query-builder.md

 ### Chunking Results

 If you work with thousands of database records, consider using the `chunk` method.
 This method retrieves a small chunk of the results at a time and feeds each chunk into your callback `Function` for processing.
-For example, let"s work with the entire `photos` table in chunks of 100 records at a time:
+For example, let's work with the entire `photos` table in chunks of 100 records at a time:

 ```as3